CrowdStrike/terraform-provider-crowdstrike/docs/resources/prevention_policy_attachment.md

 # crowdstrike_prevention_policy_attachment (Resource)

 This resource allows managing the host groups and ioa rule groups attached to a prevention policy.
-This resource takes exclusive ownership over the host groups and ioa rule groups assigned to a prevention policy.
+By default (when `exclusive` is true), this resource takes exclusive ownership over the host groups and ioa rule groups assigned to a prevention policy.
+When `exclusive` is false, this resource only manages the specific host groups and ioa rule groups defined in the configuration.
 If you want to fully create or manage a prevention policy please use the `prevention_policy_*` resource for the platform you want to manage.

 ## API Scopes